melkati/CO2-Gadget/README.md

 - Update [CHANGELOG.md](CHANGELOG.md) with your changes
 - For major changes, open an issue first to discuss

+### AI-Assisted Contributions

+We welcome the responsible use of AI tools.
+See [docs/ai-guidelines.md](docs/ai-guidelines.md) for our full policy.

+> **TL;DR:** AI is a productivity tool, not a substitute for understanding.
+You are
+> responsible for every line of code you submit.

 ### Testing

 We have active Alpha and Beta testing programs.
 Reach out on [Telegram](https://t.me/emariete_chat).